UP govt approves Amitabh Kant Committee proposals; likely to provide relief to homebuyers | Science-Environment

 ''For this, two main points were considered that buyers interest was taken into account.
 Those who have bought homes should get its possession and registry immediately,'' he said.

-Along with this, the Cabinet has approved implementation for 'zero period' relief to homebuyers as mentioned in the recommendations of the report, he said.
+Along with this, the Cabinet has approved implementation for 'zero period' relief to real estate projects as mentioned in the recommendations of the report, he said.

 However, these approvals do not apply to commercial, sports or entertainment projects but to all others, the minister added.